argent0/site-source/source/articles/2014-10-04/fourteen-days-into-haskell.markdown

 ---
 title: "Fourteen days into Haskell"
 categories: "article"
+abstract: "A perspective after 14 days programming only in Haskell."
+order: 1
 ---

 It's now fourteen days since I've started to learn Haskell.That is approximately